mikkelhegn/vmss-dotnet-custom-script-extension/README.md

 ## How this works

-The custom script extension for VMSS can download a script and execute it on a VMSS node.
-The install-AzurePowershell.ps1 script is the script you run to update the VMSS model with this extension.
-The install-dotnetcore.ps1 script is the script that's downloaded to the VMSS node and executed to do the install.
-The install-dotnetcore.ps1 also adds the install directory to the system path.
+The custom script extension for VMSS can download a script and execute it on a VMSS.
+The Install-DotnetRuntimeVMSS.ps1 script is the script you run to update the VMSS model with this extension.
+The Install-DotnetVMSS.ps1 script is the script that's downloaded to the VMSS node and executed to do the install.
+The Install-DotnetVMSS.ps1 also adds the install directory to the system path.

 ## How to use the extension

-1. Upload the install-dotnetcore.ps1 file to a storage account (or use the version I'm hosting - but don't rely on it being stable :-)).
-You can secure the script location and provide the key via the custom script extension: https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-windows

-1. In the install-AzurePowershell.ps1 file, you can add parameters to the `$commandToExecute` variable, which will control the version, release channel and install directory for dotnet.
+1. In the Install-DotnetRuntimeVMSS.ps1 file, you can add parameters to the `$commandToExecute` variable, which will control the version, release channel and install directory for dotnet.
 Use this for reference: https://github.com/dotnet/docs/blob/master/docs/core/tools/dotnet-install-script.md.

-1. Update the VMSS model by running the install-AzurePowershell.ps1 script.
+2. Update the VMSS model by running the Install-DotnetRuntimeVMSS.ps1 script.

-You can validate the script by deploying the application SF-dotnetcoreFrameworkDependantApp from this repo.

 ## Troubleshooting